The Wife from the Dragon Palace

 The Wife from the Dragon Palace is a Japanese folktale collected by scholar Yanagita Kunio.
+A man of low social standing marries a maiden who is the daughter of a marine deity.
+After they return to land, a local man of higher social standing begins to desire the supernatural maiden, and devises ways to have her for himself by setting impossible tasks for the husband.

-Other scholars locate similar stories in Central and East Asia.
+Scholars locate similar stories in Central and East Asia.

 Summary

 Yanagita collected a variant from Kikaijima, Kagoshima.
 In this version, a woman lives with her only surviving son.
 He earns his living by gathering and selling flowers.
 One day, when he has not earned much, he throws a bunch of them into the sea as an offering to the Dragon God.
 A tortoise appears to him and leads him to the Dragon God's underwater palace.
-The tortoise also advises that, if the Dragon God offers him a gift, ask for his daughter.
+The tortoise also advises that, if the Dragon God offers him a gift, the boy should ask for his daughter.
 The boy spends three days in the underwater palace and returns to land with the Dragon King's daughter as his wife.
-When he goes back home, he learns that three years have passed and that his mother has passed away.
+When he goes back home, he learns that three years have passed and that his mother has died.
 Fortunately for him, his wife takes out a Life Whip and uses it on her mother-in-law to revive her.
 She also uses a magic mallet to create a larger house for them.

 Some time later, a local feudal lord finds out about the flower-seller's beautiful wife and decides to have her for himself.
 First, he demands the flower-seller bring him 100 koku of rice.
 The boy returns home and tells his wife about the task.
 The Dragon God's daughter goes to the seashore and summons hundreds of horses that come out of the sea with the rice.
 Next, the feudal lord demands 1000 fathoms of rope to be delivered to him.
 Once again, the Dragon God's daughter produces the requested item after going to the sea shore.
 Thirdly, he announces he will visit the flower-seller's house with 699 men and demands his guests be fed and given 77 jars of foaming wine.
 The flower-seller's wife prepares the large banquet with trays of food and wine.
 Finally, the lord asks the girl to give them some rowdy entertainment.
 The Dragon God's daughter opens up a box; hundreds of men come out and perform a song and dance for the guests.
 The lord then asks for some quiet entertainment, and she opens another box: hundreds of men leap out of it with swords and kill the lord and his guests.